swanhack/bandit/README.md

 ![](https://swanhack.co.uk/images/slot_machines.jpg)

 ## Game Information
 A game has 100 turns, 100 bandits.
-Each bandit has a different probability of reward (between 0 and 100 per cent), and the reward itself is randomly chosen between 0 and the ceiling value decided at game creation time, if you win.
+Each bandit (or lever) has a different probability of granting a reward (between 0 and 100 per cent).
+The reward for each bandit (or lever) is static, and chosen at game creation time.

 Tip: try looking up "multi-armed bandit strategies".
 See how high a score you can get!